signalfx/collectd-etcd/README.md

 * Host - Required.
 Hostname or IP address of the etcd member, default is 'localhost'
 * Port - Required.
 The port of the etcd member, default is '2379'
-* Cluster - Required.
-The cluster to which the member

 Optional configurations keys include:

 * Interval - Interval between metric calls.
 Default is 10s
+* Cluster - The cluster to which the member belongs.
+By default, this is set to "default"
 * EnhancedMetrics - Flag to specify whether stats from the ```/metrics``` endpoint are needed.
 Default is False
 * IncludeMetric - Metrics from the ```/metrics``` endpoint can be included individually
 * ExcludeMetric - Metrics from the ```/metrics``` endpoint can be excluded individually